lorenaparralanda/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

->> Through `lambda`, Python supports the creation of anonymous functions.
-Lambda functions can be used wherever function objects are required.
+>> Through `lambda`, Python supports the creation of anonymous functions. `lambda` functions can be used wherever function objects are required.
 However, they are restricted to a single expression.
-Example of the lambda expression at use:
+Example of the `lambda` expression at use:

 ```python
 return sorted(tuples, key=lambda x: x[-1])